alejandrolr/sawtooth-react-app-cryptomoji/processor/README.md

 ### The Txn Object

-The `txn` object is essentially the transaction sent from your client, though for convenience, the header has been deserialized for you.
+The `txn` object is essentially the transaction sent from your client.
 This gives you access to some useful information that may come in handy when executing the Cryptomoji design: